jollyoldsaintnixon/goodPlays/README.md

   PROFILE:
     - implement proper position sticky for jump links
     - decorate comments
-    - when there are zero games in rack, display is different SEARCH BAR:
+  SEARCH BAR:
     - add scroll bar if more than 4 matches
     - can select with arrow keys